AkumaVenom/Desktop-Pal-App-Win64/README.md

 v0.0.11.0 Update:

-Enabled CUDA support as the defaut, The LLM will generate text much faster & use more GPU layers now.
+Enabled CUDA support as the default, The LLM will generate text much faster & use more GPU layers now.

 Applied Updated TTS & Audio Importer.